dulnan/nuxt-svg-icon-sprite/README.md

     sprites: {
       default: {
         importPatterns: ['./assets/icons/**/*.svg'],

+        // Directly provide symbol SVG by path.
+        // These are added after the auto imports defined in the
+        // `importPatterns`.
+        symbolFiles: {
+          email: '~/node_modules/some_package/assets/icons/email.svg'
+        },

         processSvg(markup: string, filePath: string) {
           // Executed for each loaded <svg> file.
           // Do something with the markup, e.g. execute SVGO or do some string